On this page

 - Fewer issues with misidentified birds

-- Doesn’t require independence between observers, thus easier to implement in the field
+- It doesn’t require independence between observers, thus easier to implement in the field

 - Less likely to miss birds during the count as one observer is dedicated to bird counting and the other is dedicated to data recording